GnikDroy/AnimeTV/README.md

 Gnik - gnikdroy@gmail.com

 Distributed under a MIT license.
 See ``LICENSE`` for more information.
+Please use this app responsibly.
+There is no planned release simply due to the nature of the application.